 Under the oversight of our Global Compliance Committee, we have established a Regional Compliance Committee in each region of operation, forming a worldwide system for detecting and deterring illegal and unethical behavior.
 Global Headquarters works with all regions and bases of operation to ensure full awareness of compliance issues and prevent illegal activity, and has processes in place to take appropriate disciplinary action against those who violate or infringe the Global Code of Conduct or the law.
 Our Global Compliance Office further increases the rigor of our compliance management.
-In addition, to enhance compliance at the regional level, standalone, independent, regional compliance officers have been hired in the Japan, Asia and Oceania (A&O), China, North America, Latin America and the Caribbean (LATAM), Europe, and Africa and Middle East and India (AMI) regions.
+In addition, to enhance compliance at the regional level, standalone, independent, regional compliance officers are appointed in Japan-ASEAN, China, Americas, and AMIEO (Africa/Middle East/India/ Europe/Oceania) regions.